CAC Reader Not Working on Mac Sequoia — Fix Guide

 5. Restart your Mac.

-After restart, plug in your USB-C reader and give it 45 seconds.
-The system needs a moment to load the new kernel extension.
-If you open Terminal and run sudo sc_auth identities again at this point, you should see your card’s identities listed.
+After restart, plug in your USB-C reader and give it a full 45 seconds.
+The system needs that moment to load the new kernel extension.
+Open Terminal, run sudo sc_auth identities again — at this point you should see your card’s identities listed.

-One thing I’ve learned the hard way — don’t use a USB-C hub between the reader and the Mac.
+One thing I learned the hard way — skip the USB-C hub.
 Plug directly into one of the Mac’s built-in Thunderbolt ports.
-Hubs introduce their own USB negotiation layer and I’ve seen them confuse the CCID driver even when everything else is correct.
+Hubs introduce their own USB negotiation layer, and I’ve watched them confuse the CCID driver even when everything else was correctly configured.
 Direct connection only.

 Step 3 — Reinstall DoD Certificates

-Even with your reader working correctly at the hardware and driver level, you can still get certificate errors in browsers if your DoD root certificates are outdated or corrupted.
-Sequoia’s tighter security sandbox sometimes marks old certificate installations as untrusted on first boot, which quietly breaks them without telling you.
+Even with the reader working at the hardware and driver level, you can still hit certificate errors in browsers if your DoD root certificates are outdated or corrupted.
+Sequoia’s tighter security sandbox sometimes marks older certificate installations as untrusted on first boot — quietly, without telling you anything useful.

-First, clear your browser cache.
+First, clear your browser cache — at least if you want to avoid validating against stale data after reinstalling certs.
 In Safari: Settings → Advanced → check “Show features for web developers” → Develop menu → Empty Caches.
 In Chrome: Settings → Privacy and Security → Clear Browsing Data → check Cached images and files → Clear data.
-Do this before reinstalling certs or you’ll validate against stale cached data.

 Now get fresh DoD certificates:

-1. Go to militarycac.com/macnotes.htm — this is the authoritative source.
-Find the section for “DoD Certificates” and download the latest InstallRoot package for Mac.
-The current package as of 2025 is labeled InstallRoot 5.5 macOS and the .pkg is around 11 MB.
+1. Go to militarycac.com/macnotes.htm — the authoritative source for this.
+Find “DoD Certificates” and download the latest InstallRoot package for Mac.
+Current package as of 2025 is InstallRoot 5.5 macOS, roughly 11 MB as a .pkg.

 2. Run the installer.
-It will deposit the DoD root, intermediate, and issuing CA certificates into your system keychain.
+It deposits DoD root, intermediate, and issuing CA certificates directly into your system keychain.

-4. Search for “DOD” in the search bar.
-You should see a list of certificates — DoD Root CA 3, 4, 5, 6, and several EMAIL CA and ID CA entries.
+4. Search “DOD” in the search bar.
+You should see a list — DoD Root CA 3, 4, 5, 6, plus several EMAIL CA and ID CA entries.

-5. If any show a red X or say “This certificate has an invalid issuer,” right-click it and select “Get Info.”
+5. If any show a red X or flag “This certificate has an invalid issuer,” right-click it and select “Get Info.”
 Under Trust, change “When using this certificate” to “Always Trust.”
-Close the window.
-You’ll be prompted for your password.
+Close the window, enter your password when prompted.

-At this point, with your reader recognized by Sequoia’s CryptoTokenKit, the correct CCID driver installed if you needed it, and fresh DoD certificates trusted in Keychain Access, your CAC authentication should work.
-Test it at myaccess.defense.gov or whichever CAC-protected portal you need.
-Insert your card when prompted, select the correct certificate (usually the one labeled with your name and “Authentication” rather than “Email Encryption”), and enter your PIN.
+At this point, with your reader recognized by Sequoia’s CryptoTokenKit, the correct CCID driver installed where needed, and fresh DoD certificates trusted in Keychain Access, CAC authentication should be working.
+Test it at myaccess.defense.gov or whichever portal you need.
+Insert your card when prompted, select the correct certificate — usually the one labeled with your name and “Authentication” rather than “Email Encryption” — and enter your PIN.

-If it still fails after all three steps, the next thing I check is whether the user’s CAC itself has expired or is locked from too many bad PIN attempts.
+Still failing after all three steps?
+The next thing I check is whether the CAC itself has expired or locked from too many bad PIN attempts.
 That’s a trip to the ID card office, not an IT fix.
-But in my experience, these three steps clear the Sequoia-specific issues for the overwhelming majority of cases.
+But these three steps clear the Sequoia-specific issues for the overwhelming majority of cases — and now you won’t lose a Monday morning to it.

 Mike Thompson